-1. Explore Funky Retail at The Rocket, Unicorn Feed and Supply and The Eyrie
+1. Explore Funky Retail at The Rocket, Unicorn Feed and Supply and This, That & the ODDer Things

 These retailers are known for quirky, fun, and 100% unique products.
 From hippopotamus tea-infusers to a plethora of cat stickers, crazy stuffed monsters and avocado pool floats, you’ll find interesting gifts (for yourself or others) in Ypsilanti.

-2. Learn About Tuckers at the Ypsilanti Automotive Heritage Museum
+2. Learn Automotive History at the Ypsilanti Automotive Heritage Museum

 The Ypsilanti Automotive Heritage Museum is housed in a former Hudson dealership, displaying several cars including Kaiser-Frazer, General Motors, and featured car #92, a 1952 Hudson Hornet race car owned by former NASCAR Champion Herb Thomas.
 The museum preserves an important era in American History, and hosts special events and car shows annually.

 3. Enjoy Retro Dining at Gabriel’s Cheese Steak Hoagies, Chick-Inn and Kluck’s Drive-In